nirmal127001/Data_Engineering/AP Morgan Project/README.md

 Dataset Link: https://www.kaggle.com/datasets/arjunprasadsarkhel/2021-olympics-in-tokyo

 Approach
-➡Downloaded dataset from source and uploaded extracted files into my gitub repository in csv format.
-➡Create an Azure Storage Account and created folders to store our data into Azure Data Lake Storage(ADLS).
-➡Ingested raw data files from gitub(HTTP Server) to ADLS using Azure Data Factory.
-➡Created application in order to connect ADLS to Databricks using its credentials.
-➡Created Azure Key Vault to store the sensitive credentials of the application created.
-➡Created Databricks workspace and mounted ADLS to access raw data using app's credentials stored in key vault.
-➡Done few transormations and wrote the transformed files into separate folder back in ADLS.
-➡Created an Azure Synapse Analytics workspace and created database to store our transformed files as separate tables.
-➡Done some analysis using serverless SQL pool.

-Analysis
-Query	Description
-Q1	Calculate the total number of medals won by each country.
-Q2	Count the number of total athletes from each country.
-Q3	Calculaate average number of entries by gender for each discipline.
-Q4	Find the top countries with the highest number of gold medals.
+➡Internal Application sends CSV file in Azure Data Lake Storage.
+➡Validation needed to apply on this follows:
+  ✔Check for duplicate rows.
+If it contains duplicate rows, file needs to be rejected.
+  ✔Need to validate the date format for all the date fields.
+Date column names and desired date format is stored in an Azure SQL Server.
+If validation fails, file     will be rejected.
+➡Move all the rejected files to the Reject folder.
+➡Move all the passed files to the Staging folder.
+➡Write the passed files as a Delta table in Azure Databricks.

-Learnings
+## Learnings
 ✅ Extract Data from APIs
-✅ Azure Services - DataBricks, DataFactory, Azure Data Lake Storage, Key Vault and Synapse Analytics ✅ Writing Spark Code
+✅ Azure Services - DataBricks, DataFactory, Azure Data Lake Storage, Key Vault and Synapse Analytics
+✅ Writing Spark Code
 ✅ SQL queries for analysis